On the functoriality of refined unramified cohomology: Introduction

-As a direct consequence of the natural correspondence action above, we obtain a projective bundle and blow-up formula for the refined unramified cohomology groups in \Cref{application formulas}. \begin{prop}[cf.~\Cref{prop-projective bundle formula}] Let $X$ be a smooth variety and $E\to X$ be a vector bundle of rank $r+1$.
-There is a canonical isomorphism $ \bigoplus_{k=0}^{r} H^{p-2k}_{q-k,\nr}(X,n-k)\xrightarrow{\sim}H^p_{q,\nr}(\P(E),n)$. \end{prop} \begin{prop}[cf.~\Cref{prop-blow-up bundle}] Let $Y\subset X$ be a closed embedding of smooth varieties with codimension $r+1$ and let $\tau\colon\tilde X\to X$ be the blow-up of $X$ with centre $Y$.
-There is a canonical isomorphism $H^p_{q,\nr}(X,n)\oplus\bigoplus_{k=0}^{r-1}H^{p-2k-2}_{q-k-1,\nr}(Y,n-k-1)\xrightarrow{\sim}H^p_{q,\nr}(\tilde X,n)$. \end{prop} As a second application, we reduce Rost's nilpotence principle (RNP) in characteristic zero to the similar statement concerning the refined unramified cohomology groups.
-More precisely, Rosenschon and Sawant reduced RNP to cycle modules in \cite{rosenschon2018rost}, then using the compatibility with the correspondence actions on refined unramified cohomology and cycle modules obtained before, we reduce it to the refined unramifed cohomology groups in \Cref{application RNP}. \begin{prop}[= \Cref{prop-RNP}] Let $X$ be a smooth projective equi-dimensional $d$-dimensional variety defined over a field $k$ of characteristic zero.
-The RNP holds for $X$ if and only if for every $\Gamma\in {\rm End}_k(X)$ such that $\Gamma_E=0$ for some finite Galois field extension $E/k$, the action of the correspondence $\Gamma$ is nilpotent on the refined unramified cohomology groups $H^{2d-2}_{d-3,\nr}(X\times _kX,\Q_{\ell}/\Z_{\ell}(d))$ for any prime $\ell$, and the nilpotence index of $[\Gamma]_*$ on $H^{2d-2}_{d-3,\nr}(X\times _kX,\Q_{\ell}/\Z_{\ell}(d))$ has a common upper bound for all $\ell$. \end{prop} Finally, we compute the refined unramified cohomology for smooth projective linear varieties in \Cref{section-linear vars}. \begin{prop}[cf.~\Cref{prop-surjective}, \Cref{lem-computation for algebraically closed field}] Let $X$ be a smooth projective linear variety defined over a field $k$.
-Then the restriction map $H^{p}(X,M(m))\to H^{p}_{q,\nr}(X,M(m))$ is surjective for all $p,q\geq 0$ and all $m,r$, where $\ell$ is prime invertible in $k$ and $M\coloneqq \Z/\ell^r$.
-In particular, RNP holds for linear varieties over characteristic zero.
+As a direct consequence of the natural correspondence action above, we obtain a projective bundle and blow-up formula for the refined unramified cohomology groups in \Cref{application formulas}. \begin{prop}[cf.~\Cref{prop-projective bundle formula}] Let $X$ be a smooth scheme and $E\to X$ be a vector bundle of rank $r+1$.
+There is a canonical isomorphism $ \bigoplus_{k=0}^{r} H^{p-2k}_{q-k,\nr}(X,n-k)\xrightarrow{\sim}H^p_{q,\nr}(\P(E),n)$. \end{prop} \begin{prop}[cf.~\Cref{prop-blow-up bundle}] Let $Y\subset X$ be a closed embedding of smooth schemes with codimension $r+1$ and let $\tau\colon\tilde X\to X$ be the blow-up of $X$ with centre $Y$.
+There is a canonical isomorphism $H^p_{q,\nr}(X,n)\oplus\bigoplus_{k=0}^{r-1}H^{p-2k-2}_{q-k-1,\nr}(Y,n-k-1)\xrightarrow{\sim}H^p_{q,\nr}(\tilde X,n)$. \end{prop} As a second application, we reduce Rost's nilpotence principle \Cref{conj-Rost} (RNP for short) in characteristic zero to the similar statement concerning the refined unramified cohomology groups in \Cref{application RNP}.
+The RNP for smooth projective quadrics (see \cite{rost1998motive}) plays an important role in Voevodsky’s proof of the Milnor conjecture \cite{voevodsky2011motivic}.
+For perfect fields with $\dim(X)\leq 2$, this is proven by \cite{rosenschon2018rost} and \cite{diaz2019rost}, which generalise the works of Gille \cite{gille2010rost,gille2014chow}.
+Also RNP is known for isotropic projective homogeneous varieties for a semisimple algebraic group \cite{MR2110630} and for three-dimensional smooth projective geometrically integral schemes over a field of characteristic zero which are birationally isomorphic to a toric model \cite{gille2018rost}.
+However, RNP is wide open for $\dim(X)\geq 3$.